creamy-dev/wslgBox/README.txt

 * KDE (for wslgbox-kde)
 * Openbox (for wslgbox)

+Installation:
+1. Git clone this repository.
+2. CD into the directory.

 To run, do ./wslgbox (or ./wslgbox-kde) NOT as root as wayland will not work as root.
 KDE (or openbox) will start up.